-- Link Australia21 into multiple youth networks
+- Link Australia21 into multiple youth networks.

-- Assist with development of social media strategies
+- Assist with development of social media strategies.

 Honorary Youth Advisers

-“I am interested in YoungA21 because it provides a platform for young people to contribute to important national policy discussions.
+“YoungA21 provides a platform for young people to contribute to important national policy discussions.
 Young people have particular experiences and insights into how the wicked problems of their communities affect them and their peers, and YoungA21 ensures those insights are heard and valued.
 I was particularly drawn to Australia21’s work on challenging illicit drug policy, tackling climate change and upholding the public good.
 YoungA21 has allowed me to meet like-minded people who are passionate about making a difference on these and the many other issues that will shape Australia’s future.
 I would encourage anyone under 30 who feels passionate about these issues and can contribute to the important work of the organisation, to join YoungA21.”

-Luke Hutchins is currently studying a Masters of Social Policy and holds an Honours degree in Criminology from the University of Melbourne.
+As a HYA from 2015 to 2017, Luke played a very valuable role in co-leading the Smarter About Drugs project and assisting with the Making Our Future Work project.
+Throughout his tenure Luke consolidated the credentials and duties of the HYAs and demonstrated leadership for YoungA21’s junior members.
+Luke is currently a Graduate at Safe Work Australia in Canberra.
+He holds a Masters of Social Policy and an Honours degree in Criminology from the University of Melbourne.
 He has a keen interest in understanding issues affecting young people, particularly alcohol and drug use.
 His Honours thesis investigated how alcohol education campaigns can better engage with young people.
-Previously he was a Policy Associate at the Foundation for Young Australians working on education advocacy campaigns.
+Previously he was a Policy Associate at the Foundation for Young Australians, working on education advocacy campaigns.
 Luke has also conducted research on alcohol-related violence prevention for the Centre for Alcohol Policy Research, which was subsequently published as a chapter in the book Stemming the tide of alcohol: Liquor licensing and the public interest.

 Young Australia21 Ambassador

-Vivienne was an inaugural Honorary Youth Adviser with Tom Merrett from 2012-15 and assumed the role of Young Australia21 Ambassador in 2015.
+Vivienne was also an inaugural Honorary Youth Adviser from 2012-15 and assumed the role of Young Australia21 Ambassador in 2015.
 She is enrolled in a PhD studying the health outcomes of illicit drug policies and has completed a Bachelor of Science, Bachelor of Arts and a Master of Health Policy at the University of Sydney.
 During her student days, she took on a variety of leadership positions, including University of Sydney Union Board Director from 2010-2012, Student Representative Councillor from 2011-2012 and Undergraduate Science Student Representative in 2010.
 Vivienne is currently the Secretary of the Australian Drug Law Reform Foundation.
 She has been a volunteer with Surf Lifesaving Australia for over ten years and is passionate about giving a youth voice to the policy directives of the future.